influxdata/docs-v2/content/influxdb/cloud/process-data/common-tasks/downsample-data-quix.md

 ---
-title: Downsample InfluxDB data from v2 to v3 with Quix Streams
-seotitle: Downsample data with Python and Quix Streams
+title: Downsample data with Python and Quix Streams
 description: >
-  How to create Python service that downsamples data with Quix Streams.
+  Use Quix Streams to create a Python service that downsamples data stored in InfluxDB.
 menu:
   influxdb_cloud:
     name: Downsample with Quix